 What should member-owners know when asked to approve the transfer of their entire coop’s assets and legacy about the performance, business priorities, and leadership of the continuing credit union?

 What is the fiduciary duty to the member-owners when leadership decides to seek a merger?
-How should the conflicts of interest be addressed with CEO’s negotiating their own merger benefits?
+How should the conflicts of interest be addressed when CEO’s negotiate their own merger benefits?

 What is the regulator’s role when reviewing merger applications?
 What is their obligation to the member-owners?
-Are they responsible for the information owners receive when approving the Member Notice announcing members’ voting role?
+Are they responsible for the information owners receive when approving the Member Special Meeting Notice announcing members’ required voting approval?

-Has there been any multi-year studies of well capitalized credit union mergers and the before and after performance trends over a fiveyear period?
-How did members value change?
-What happened to their community relationships and employees?
+Has there been any multi-year studies of well capitalized credit union mergers and the before and after performance trends over a five year period?
+How did member value change?
+What happened to the community relationships and employees?
 What are the additional immediate costs incurred by mergers?

 Who Will Lead These Dialogues?

-How one introduces an issue will often determine what actions are necessary.
-With mergers occurring at an average of three to four per week, there has been no industry discussion of the implications and the impact on members.
+How one introduces an issue will often determine what outcomes will be proposed.
+With mergers occurring at an average of three to four per week, there has been no industry discussion of the implications and the benefit or harm to the members-owners.

-Individual instances of multibillion dollar cross- country combinations or when one credit union completes three mergers in one month and ten in one year are routinely announced.
-But these apparent individual actions will have significant consequences for every other credit union.
+Individual examples of multi-billion dollar cross- country combinations or of a credit union completing four merger approvals in one month (and ten in one year) are routinely announced.
+But these separate, individual events, will have significant consequences for every other credit union.

 For no credit union stands alone.
-All are part of an interdependent system that creates individual opportunities and vulnerabilities.
+All are part of an interdependent system which creates individual opportunities and vulnerabilities.

-Merger activities are having important conseqences for our member-owners, their communities, and the shape of financial options in America.
+Merger activities are having lasting consequences for the member-owners, their communities, and the shape of financial options in America.

-The future of the coop system’s will be different.
-This is not an effort to go back to what was.
-Rather it is a necessary examination, as Einstein might suggest, to plumb our wisdom for future generations now.
+The future of the coop system will be different.
+These concens are not an effort to go back to what was.
+Rather it is a necessary examination, as Einstein suggests, to gain our wisdom now and not wait for future generations to assess what went right or wrong.